 Data silos refer to the separate collections of data stored throughout an organisation in standalone systems.
-This could be anything from private, paperbased spreadsheets all the way through to tried-and-tested departmental management platforms.
-Whatever the format, data is isolated from the rest of the company, unable to be accessed by other people, teams, or departments.
+This could be anything from paper-based notes and spreadsheets all the way through to departmental platforms.
+Whatever the format, data is isolated from the rest of the company, unable to be accessed by other teams, or departments.
 The systems used by each individual department may furthermore prove incompatible with other data sets or systems.